danschultz/frappe/README.md

 A `Property` represents a value that changes over time.
 They're similar to event streams, but they have a current value.
 If you were to model text input using properties and streams, the individual key strokes would be events, and the resulting text is a property.

-Properties are implemented internally as broadcast stream.
-New subscription to a property will always receive its current value as its first event.
+Properties are implemented internally as broadcast streams.
+Subscription to a property will always receive its current value as its first event.

 ## Learning More